-Recurring disasters and calamities that a nation faces have made the Filipinos resilient.
+Recurring disasters and calamities that a nation faces have made Filipinos resilient.
 However, continuous disasters and calamities can set back the economic progress the country has made.

 The report mentions: